 Iran Condemns Terrorist Attack in Afghan Capital

-TEHRAN (Tasnim) – Iranian Foreign Ministry Spokesman Bahram Qassemi strongly condemned a Monday bomb attack on a military and logistics services compound in the Afghan capital of Kabul, calling for global efforts to uproot “the inauspicious phenomenon” of terrorism.
+TEHRAN (Tasnim) – Iranian Foreign Ministry Spokesman Bahram Qassemi strongly condemned a deadly attack on a hospital in the Afghan capital of Kabul on Wednesday, which was claimed by the Daesh (ISIS or ISIL) terror group.